 Published on October 24, 2020

-If you are overweight or obese, regardless of age, or whether or not there’s a history of smoking, having excess abdominal weight lowers your lung function.
+If you are overweight or obese, regardless of age, or whether there’s a history of smoking, having excess abdominal weight lowers your lung function.
 The chronic inflammation associated with fat tissue is one factor; the other is that excess fat also constricts the lungs, reduces lung function and weakens the muscles that help you breathe.
 (This is why diseases like asthma—and many people with COPD have asthma too—tend to be more severe in heavier individuals.)

-For each inch of fat that you put on, the body has to lay down about a mile of tiny blood vessels called capillaries to supply the fat cells with blood.
+For each inch of fat that you put on, the body must lay down about a mile of tiny blood vessels called capillaries to supply the fat cells with blood.
 This means there’s more demand for oxygen in the body.
 (More oxygen must be moved around for the excess tissues; this causes the heart to work harder and places a greater burden on the cardiovascular system.)
-The lungs have to meet the demand.
+The lungs must meet the demand.
 The weight of the fat on the chest wall decreases the amount of room for the lungs.
 It also pushes up on the diaphragm, restricting its movement, particularly when bending over or lying down.

 And to clarify about the diaphragm: